-- 2. Using the first sample bottle, horizontally hold the bottle and submerge about 1⁄2 of the bottle opening allowing the water to gently flow into the bottle.
+- Using the first sample bottle, horizontally hold the bottle and submerge about 1⁄2 of the bottle opening allowing the water to gently flow into the bottle.
 Try to fill the bottle without causing a lot of bubbles. - 3.
 As the bottle fills, gently lower the bottom of the bottle until the bottle is filled and fully submerged under water. - 4.
 Turn the submerged bottle upright and tap the sides of the bottle to dislodge any air bubbles clinging to the inside of the bottle.
-Cap the bottle while it is still submerged. - 5.
-Retrieve the bottle and turn it upside down to make sure that no air bubbles are trapped inside.
+Cap the bottle while it is still submerged. - Retrieve the bottle and turn it upside down to make sure that no air bubbles are trapped inside.
 If any air bubbles are present, empty the sample bottle downstream and refill.
 Fill the second sample bottle.
-Once two satisfactory samples have been collected, immediately proceed to steps for FIX YOUR SAMPLE.
+Once two satisfactory samples have been collected, immediately proceed to steps to FIX YOUR SAMPLE.

 - 1. Toss your bucket into the center of the waterbody.
 Be sure not to kick up any sediment or debris.
-Collect a sample of water, swish it in the bucket and toss it downstream. - Repeat step 1, two more times to thoroughly clean the bucket with sample water. - Thoroughly rinse both water sampling bottles with the sample water
+Collect a sample of water, swish it in the bucket and toss it downstream. - 2.
+Repeat step 1, two more times to thoroughly clean the bucket with sample water. - Thoroughly rinse both water sampling bottles with the sample water from the bucket, filling and dumping the waste water outside of the bucket three times before collecting your sample.